Adaptive time delay based control of non-collocated oscillatory systems: Observer-based state-feedback

-Consider a pole placement design of the above stated observer and the enclosing state-feedback control loop for the system \eqref{eq:5}.
-The assigned real poles of the state feedback control are $\lambda_c = \{-40, -42, -44, -60\} $ and those of the asymptotic observer are $\lambda_o = \{-498, -503, -508, -513\}$.
-Note that the poles are placed sufficiently close to each other, thus providing an approximately same time-scale of the corresponding eigenbehaviors.
-Moreover, the observer's poles are approximately two and a half times faster than those of the closed loop.
-All four sensitivity functions, with and without the use of observer and both also incorporating the actuator dynamics, are shown in Fig. \ref{fig:42}.
+Now consider the design of the above observer and the surrounding state feedback control loop for the system \eqref{eq:5} by pole placement.
+The exemplary assigned poles of the state feedback control are $\lambda_c = \{-40, -42, -44, -60\} $ and those of the asymptotic state observer are $\lambda_o = \{-498, -503, -508, -513\}$.
+Note that all poles are real and placed sufficiently close to each other, for the observer and controller respectively, thus providing an approximately same time-scale of the natural behavior of the all corresponding states and their estimates.
+Here, the observer poles are approximately two and a half times faster than those of the closed-loop.
+All four sensitivity functions, i.e. with and without the use of observer and also with and without the actuator dynamics, are shown in Fig. \ref{fig:42}.

-One can recognize that already the state-feedback without observer has a relatively poor stability margin.
-When using observer, the $S_{\max}$ peak is further growing and becomes sharper, and in case of an additional actuator dynamics reaches 13.4 dB value.
-Worth recalling is that a step reference will excite all frequencies so that the input constraints (cf. section \ref{sec:2:sub:1}) becomes violated at transients.
+One can recognize that already the state-feedback without observer has a poor stability margin.
+When using observer, the $S_{\max}$ peak is further growing and becomes sharper.
+In case of the actuator dynamics it reaches even 13.4 dB.
+Recall that a step reference will excite all frequencies, so that the input constraints (cf. section \ref{sec:2:sub:1}) can then be violated during the transients.

-The implemented model \eqref{eq:1}--\eqref{eq:5} is used in numerical simulation of the state-feedback control with and without observer designed as above.
+The implemented model \eqref{eq:1}--\eqref{eq:5} is used in a numerical simulation of the state-feedback control with and without observer designed as above.
 The simulated output $y(t)$ is subject to a minor (lower than in the experimental system) measurement noise.
 Also the step reference $r(t)$ is chosen so that the state-feedback control without observer is not saturated, cf. section \ref{sec:2:sub:2}.
 The fixed-step solver with the sampling time 0.0002 sec (same as in the real-time experiments) is used.
-The output response and control value out from simulation are shown for both cases in Fig. \ref{fig:43}.
-One can see that in case of observer, the control value comes permanently in a high-frequent saturated behavior, that makes the control practically infeasible.
+The output response and the control value of the simulation are shown for both cases in Fig. \ref{fig:43}.
+One can see that in case of observer, the control value comes permanently in a high-frequent saturated behavior, that makes the observer-based control practically infeasible.